-- Any individual who is a relief worker assisting in a covered disaster area, regardless of whether they are affiliated with recognized government or philanthropic organizations.
+- Any individual who is a relief worker assisting in a covered disaster area, regardless of whether they are affiliated with a recognized government or philanthropic organizations.

-- Individuals whose principal residence, and any business entity whose principal place of business is not located in a covered disaster area, but whose records necessary to meet the filing or payment deadline are maintained in a covered disaster area.
+- Individuals whose principal residence and any business entity whose principal place of business is not located in a covered disaster area but whose records necessary to meet the filing or payment deadline are maintained in a covered disaster area.

 - Estates or trust that have tax records necessary to meet filing or payment deadlines in a covered disaster area.